nii0708/GeostrophicCurrentExperiment/README.md

 # GeostrophicCurrentExperiment
+Geostrophic currents, driven by a balance between the Coriolis force and pressure gradients, are pivotal in shaping our planet.
+They act as the ocean's circulatory system, transporting heat from equatorial regions to higher latitudes, influencing global climate patterns.
+These currents also play a crucial role in marine ecosystems by facilitating nutrient upwelling, supporting biodiversity, and impacting fisheries.
+Furthermore, they are essential for navigation, offshore operations, and pollution management.
+In essence, geostrophic currents are the underlying force driving much of the ocean's dynamics, with far-reaching consequences for our planet and human activities

 This study investigates the prediction of geostrophic current velocities for the next seven days using three distinct machine learning models: MLP (Multi Layer Perceptrons), a GraphSage-based model, and a Multilayer Perceptron Fourier Neural Operator (MLP-FNO).
 By comparing the performance of these models, we aim to determine the most effective approach for forecasting geostrophic currents within a week's timeframe.

 Methods: